 The Basic Guide to Self-Publishing Ebooks

-The main advantage to self-publishing is that along with the certainty that your book is going to be published, you get full creative rights to everything within your ebook, and as we mentioned with self-publishing companies, you get to choose from packages those publishers have ready-made for all authors detailing what you want them to be in charge of exactly and you get to choose your expenses and whatever suits both your particular needs and your budget.
+The main advantage to self-publishing is that along with the certainty that your book is going to be published, you get full creative rights to everything within your ebook.
+When working with a self-publishing company, you can choose a ready-made package of services detailing what you want them to be in charge of exactly.

 Why are people doing it?